 I know that I have been a way for a little while, but today I am back letting you know all about the amazing When Shadows Fall by Sita Brahmachari!
 When Shadows Fall focuses on Kai, Orla, Zak and Om throughout their teenage years up until A-Level results day.
 Covering loss, grief, friendship and community, When Shadows Fall is a book that I urge everyone to pick up.
-Here is the synopsis so you get a complete sense of what an amazing book this is.

 October was a little bit of a terrible reading month for me as University seemed to take over everything that I did.
 I did manage to read a couple of books, but not as many as normal.
 I am hoping to pick reading back up as I have missed it, but I will keep you all updated throughout the month.
 But I do have four books that I managed to read, so here are my mini reviews for them!

 Hi everyone, I hope you are all doing well!
 As it is once again Friday, it is time for another Let’s Talk Bookish edition.
 Let’s Talk Bookish is a weekly meme hosted by Rukky @ Eternity Books and Dani @ Literary Lion.
 This weeks topic is all about cut and paste characters!

 This is one of those topics that I have given quite a bit of thought to, but I haven’t really answered.
 I tend to like all characters so long as I can get an emotional bond from them.
 But there are definitely some types of characters that I like more than others.